sbalun/spring-boot-masterclass-project/README.md

 # spring-boot-masterclass-project
-These are the files related to the springboot master class project from amigoscode.com
+These are my files code along files related to the springboot master class project from amigoscode.com